bluerogue251/DBSubsetter/README.md

 # DBSubsetter

-DBSubsetter is a tool for taking a logically consistent subset of the contents of a relational database.
+DBSubsetter is a tool for taking a logically consistent subset of a relational database.

 Starting with a set of rows from a particular table, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.

-It is useful for making a small copy of a production database for local development and testing, or for exporting all the data belonging to a particular set of users or customers for debugging or sharing.
+This is useful for local development and testing or for exporting all the data belonging to a particular set of users or customers for debugging and sharing.

 ## Design principles